jacksonllee/pylangacq/docs/source/headers.rst

 .. skip: end

-:class:`~pylangacq.Reader` has the following methods to access the commonly needed information from the headers:
+:class:`~pylangacq.chat.Reader` has the following methods to access the commonly needed information from the headers:

 .. currentmodule:: pylangacq.Reader